The Gray Whale Barnacle

 inside.

-a single whale barnacle, open and feeding.
-The scale is about 2 to
+The photo to the left is a close up of a single whale barnacle, open and feeding.
+The scale is about 2 to 4 times life size.

 The living barnacle is the light yellow colored membrane, with